FurryFennec/FurryFennec/README.md

 ## Hi there 👋
+My name is Tony and I'm a server engineer at a medical facility in western Maryland.
+At home I tinker with a number of computer-related things, including Linux distros, music collection, Proxmox cluster, and Plex libraries.

+🌱 I’m currently learning some Powershell, Pascal refresher, and some other interests...

 <!--
 **FurryFennec/FurryFennec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.